Skip to Content

 If not eligible and you would like to speak with the undergraduate advisor email maeadvising@carleton.ca to book an appointment.

-3. Project assignments will be made by the capstone coordinator for all those who have submitted their selections by June 1.
+Project assignments will be made by the capstone coordinator for all those who have submitted their selections by June 1.
 Your audit will then be reviewed and if you are eligible, you will receive an email indicating which project you have been assigned to within 2 weeks.
+All submissions before June 1 are ranked equally.
+They are not prioritized by time or date of submission.

 If you have not submitted your selection before June 1 some projects may be full and they will be removed from the selection list.
 Project selections submitted after June 1 will be reviewed again on July 1 and August 1.

-4. Once you have received your project assignment, you will be asked to provide proof of completion of both of these safety training courses (found on Brightspace using the Discover feature) to our admin assistant, Noreen Chalmers.
+Once you have received your project assignment, you will be asked to provide proof of completion of these safety training courses (found on Brightspace using the Discover feature) to our admin assistant, Noreen Chalmers.
 Please do not submit proof until you have been assigned to a project.

 Don’t forget to REGISTER.